0xcacti/tictactoe/README.md

 You could represtent many games per board, however, due to the need to track player addresses, this is less efficient.

+Art is generated based on final state of the game using a random color scheme.
+Art follows the following JSON metadata schema

+{

+}